adelphi-ed-tech/au-courses/courses/open-ed.md

 reading about it and following along.
 As you learn about the community, you can contribute more to its projects.

-Your final report, due in week 7, will be uploaded to the [Ed Tech Blog](http://au-ed-tech.blogspot.com).
+Your final report, due in week 4, will be uploaded to the [Ed Tech Blog](http://www.auedtech.org).
 As we build a number of Open Education case studies, all of the reports must have the same format:

-Introduction
+1. **Introduction**
-  ~ narrative description of the project
+    - narrative description of the project
-  ~ sample works (screenshots, links, diagrams, etc)
+    - sample works (screenshots, links, diagrams, etc)
-  ~ project goals
+    - project goals
-Collaboration
+2. **Collaboration**
-  ~ how do participants collaborate?
+    - how do participants collaborate?
-  ~ what technologies support collaboration?
+    - what technologies support collaboration?
-  ~ how is quality controlled?
+    - how is quality controlled?
-  ~ how are decisions made and goals set?
+    - how are decisions made and goals set?
-  ~ who is allowed to participate and what access rights do they have?
+    - who is allowed to participate and what access rights do they have?
-Community
+3. **Community**
-  ~ what principles do participants have in common?
+    - what principles do participants have in common?
-  ~ how is community maintained?
+    - how is community maintained?
-  ~ how are new members invited or excluded?
+    - how are new members invited or excluded?
-  ~ how do people learn how to participate?
+    - how do people learn how to participate?
-Openness
+4. **Openness**
-  ~ in what ways is this project "open"?
+    - in what ways is this project "open"?
-  ~ consider: licenses, technologies, production model, output model, access, cost, APIs ~ how does it fit in with other projects?
+    - consider: licenses, technologies, production model, output model, access, cost, APIs
-Conclusion
+    - how does it fit in with other projects?
+5. **Conclusion**
-  ~ how important is this project?
+    - how important is this project?
-  ~ what is its potential impact?
+    - what is its potential impact?
-  ~ does it reflect best educational practices and learning sciences?
+    - does it reflect best educational practices and learning sciences?
-  ~ does it support or enhance the social/political goals of education?
+    - does it support or enhance the social/political goals of education?

 Your report should be concise, well edited, and prepared in a way that will make it useful for a general audience interested in technology and open education.
-Aim for about 3 pages.
+Aim 2 pages (500-700 words).

 Critical Essay
 ----------------------------------------------